 SA3-LI would also kindly request CT1 and CT4 to clarify some specific aspects related to redirection cases, as mentioned in bullet point 8.

-NOTE: These points assume that the involved network providers have the LI obligation to report decrypted media for communications related to a LI target. ,
+NOTE: These points assume that the involved network providers have the LI obligation to report decrypted media for communications related to a LI target.
+Ericsson: SA2 understands that the architecture and functions currently specified needs enhancements to ensure that LI requirements of countries requiring to provide decrypted media for LI are fulfilled in all scenarios, SA2 is discussing at the moment different alternatives based on the following alternative principles: A. Enhance the protocol stack in the IMS AGW and TrGW by introducing a DTLS split, allowing the Point of Intercept (POI) in this nodes/NFs to have access to decrypted media while keeping DTLS on the external interfaces.

+B. Ensure that the MF and the DSCF are always present where necessary

+As this requires additional input (e.g,, from SA3) and discussion and given that no formal CR was proposed to this SA2 meeting, a final decision is expected to be taken in SA2#173 meeting.

 SA3-LI understands that when the remote user and the local user are in the same network, it cannot be assumed that the MF and the DCSF are always present at the remote user side of the IMS session.
 This would limit the possibility to provide IMS DC LI (signalling and decrypted media) in case the remote user is a LI target.
+Ericsson: SA2 confirm SA3-LI understanding.

 SA3-LI understands that when the local user and the remote user are in different networks and the remote network supports the IMS Data Channel capabilities, it cannot be assumed that the MF and DCSF are always present at the remote network side of the IMS DC session.
 This would limit the possibility to provide IMS DC LI (signalling and decrypted media) in case the remote user is a LI target.
+Ericsson: SA2 confirm SA3-LI understanding.

 SA3-LI understands that the MF can act as HTTP Proxy only when the media is HTTP based.
 This would limit the possibility of using the MF as HTTP Proxy to fulfil the LI requirements when media is not HTTP based.
+Ericsson: SA2 confirm SA3-LI understanding.

 SA3-LI understands that according to TS 23.228, the IMS DC Application Proxy configuration can only be used in case of network initiated P2P IMS DC connection.
 This implies that in case of UE initiated P2P, this configuration is not applicable.
 This would limit the possibility to use the MF as DC application Proxy to fulfil the LI requirements unless IMS DC is P2P initiated by the network.
+Ericsson: SA2 confirms SA3-LI understanding based on the current specifications.
+However, SA2 has discussed this aspect in the current meeting and CRs have been agreed to extend the use of the IMS DC Application Proxy configuration to other cases, see tdocs…(current CRs are not complete and does not consider SA3-LI input since it was not available prior to SA2 submission deadline.)

 SA3-LI understands that when the DC-AS is provided by a third-party provider, in order to allow reporting of decrypted media, the MF shall not act as an UDP proxy; however, when the MF acts as a DC Application Proxy the limitations addressed in bullet 4 apply and, if the MF acts as an HTTP proxy, the limitations listed in bullet 3 apply.
+Ericsson: SA2 confirms SA3-LI understanding.

 SA3-LI understands that when the remote network does not support IMS DC capabilities one of the following shall happen: